Skip to main content

 Analyst Summary

-Both Bureau and CrowdStrike compete directly in the AI Security space, making this a head-to-head matchup within the same market segment.
+In the AI Security market, Bureau and CrowdStrike represent two distinct approaches.
 Bureau is an identity intelligence and fraud prevention platform that uses AI to aggregate and analyze device signals, behavioral biometrics, network metadata, and identity attributes to assess fraud risk and make real-time allow/block decisions for financial transactions, account creation, and login events.
 CrowdStrike is a publicly traded cybersecurity company founded in 2011 that specializes in cloud-native endpoint protection and threat intelligence.

-CrowdStrike carries a known valuation of $107B, while Bureau's valuation has not been publicly disclosed.
+Only CrowdStrike has a public valuation on record ($107B); Bureau's has not been disclosed.
 Bureau has raised $17.5M in disclosed funding.

 Metrics Comparison